How Can Parents Teach Kids with Learning Disabilities to Be Successful?

 In India, the awareness and identification of learning disabilities have been very recent.
 However, as per the Indian Tribune, around 15% of all school-going kids in India have dyslexia.
 The majority of cases of LD are brushed off as laziness or stupidity, resulting in millions of kids living undiagnosed.
-Having an LD not only affects a child’s academic performance but also their everyday interpersonal relationships.
+Having an LD affects not only a child’s academic performance but also their everyday interpersonal relationships.

 - Has difficulty pronouncing words